SaniyaKhullar/NetREm/README.md

 * **test_mse($X$, $y$)**

-We can evaluate our model performance capabilities on data like testing data using the Mean Squared Error (MSE) by calling the predict($X$, $y$) function.
+We can evaluate our model performance capabilities on data like testing data using the Mean Squared Error (MSE) as our metric.

 | Parameter | Definition |
 | --------- | ---------- |